ronaldtsang/Orochi-Framework/README.md

 You may find the demo webapp source [here](https://github.com/downloads/ronaldtsang/Orochi-Framework/orochi_1.0_web_example_with_source.zip).
 * this framework is usable without jqmobile, but jquery is a must.

-After you start the demo application(with "Native Service" on), your may:
-* open the "webapp link" on your mobile's browser
+After you start the demo application(with "Native Service" on), your may open the "webapp link" on your mobile's browser
-* open the "webapp link" on your desktop's(or any device within the same local network) browser with extra "GET Parameter": ?serviceIP=192.168.1.x (192.168.1.x is your mobile's IP)

 How to start?